GhentAnalysis/websiteInstructions/README.md

 Simply copy this into your page (under “Pages”) and the table will be added to the page!

-# How to add an image gallery?

-On the side panel, click “Robo Gallery”.
-This plugin was updated to the pro version, after payment (by prof. dr. Dirk Ryckbosch).
-The pro version allows to add multiple galleries to the website.

-Under “Manage Galleries”, you can find a list of the current galleries that exists.

-# How to add a gallery to a page?
-Copy the shortcode of the gallery and plug this into your page (under “Pages”) and the gallery will be added to the page!

-How to add a new gallery?
-Press “Add Gallery/Images” and go through the large list of options.
-Best to enable the cache of the gallery to load the website faster.
-Add images by pressing “Manage Images” and select the ones from the library or add new ones (more info: see “How to add an image”).

 # How to change the email contact person?